kyokenn/rogdrv/README.md

 See also
 --------

-**Kernel Module**
+**hid-asus-mouse**

-If your mouse doesn't support native HID-compatible keyboard events (old Gladius II generation and earlier mice in RF mode) or you want some extended features, then you can try the kernel module [hid-asus-mouse](https://github.com/kyokenn/hid-asus-mouse)
+If your mouse doesn't support native HID-compatible keyboard events (old Gladius II generation and earlier mice in RF mode) or you want some extra features, then you can try the kernel module [hid-asus-mouse](https://github.com/kyokenn/hid-asus-mouse)

 **ratbag-python**

-You can run the "ratbag-python" daemon and use it with [piper](https://github.com/libratbag/piper)
+You can run the **ratbag-python** daemon and use it with [piper](https://github.com/libratbag/piper)

-Install D-BUS settings:
+Install the D-BUS settings:
 ```
 sudo cp -fv ./ratbag-python/dbus/org.freedesktop.ratbag1.conf /etc/dbus-1/system.d/
 ```